chaotickoala777/development/README.md

 was proper hierarchy and politician images and data would be properly associated with each other.

 ### Organization of Components
+The main component I have is a Politician (located in the Politician.js file).
+In the App class, I pass props (which contain the data for each politician from the data.json file) into the politician class.
+In the App class, I then use map to display each desired component (based on the filters and sorting).
+In the Politician component, I then create and style each card, create the in support and opposed buttons, and also change the states of different variables (accumulator, number of votes, and total funding).

 ### How Data is Passed Down Through Components
+I only have one component, and data (which is from the data.json file) is passed into it using props.
+In addition to the politician data, I pass in different useState operations to update necessary data (accumulator, number of votes, and total funding).

 ### How the User Triggers State Changes